 We felt a need to name the grief that we can see, and also to acknowledge a deeper sense of grief about our culture: a society based on contract is unlikely to see us through in this new era.
 However, covenant offers an alternative and transformational story.

 Building on the above, we held a second webinar on 10 September, Renewing the Covenant: Churches and the Building of Local Relationships and we published an accompanying letter calling the churches to build local relationships.
 Our challenge to you is to begin having one-to-one conversations to get to know people in your neighbourhood.
 Once you’ve completed say, ten, write and tell us what’s happened.
 We invite you to the following:

-- Download and read our letter Renewing the Covenant: Churches and the Building of Local Relationships.
+- Download our letter Renewing the Covenant: Churches and the Building of Local Relationships or read it here.

 - Watch the video of the webinar, below

 - Download and read our 2-pager on one-to-one conversations